Don't see what you're looking for?

-Kate Kohler Amory joined the Conservatory in 2017 and is an associate professor of theater.
+Kate Kohler Amory joined the Conservatory in 2017 and is a professor of theater.

-She holds an M.F.A. in contemporary performance from Naropa University, a master’s degree from Royal Academy of Dramatic Art/King’s College London, and a B.F.A. from Goldsmiths College in London.
-She is also certified in somatic movement, Trish Arnold Movement Technique, and yoga instruction.
-She resides in Jamaica Plain, Massachusetts with her partner, two sons, and Australian Shepherd.
+She holds an M.F.A. in contemporary theater performance from Naropa University, a master’s degree from Royal Academy of Dramatic Art/King’s College London, and a BAhons (B.F.A. equivalent) from Goldsmiths College at University of London.
+She is also certified in somatic movement (DE-SMTT), Trish Arnold Pure Movement Technique, and yoga instruction (CYT).

 I work to create a brave space where the actor can begin to take risks—physically, emotionally, energetically—and by leaping into the unknown, gain confidence, a creative voice, and physical expressivity.